dhaykh2006-dot/retail-sales-dashboard-project/README.md

 ## Retail Sales Dashboard — Store & Category Performance
-Description
-An interactive dashboard designed to analyze store and category sales performance, with the aim of presenting key performance indicators in a clear and easy-to-read format.
+**Description:** An interactive dashboard designed to analyze store and category sales performance, with the aim of presenting key performance indicators in a clear and easy-to-read format.
 The dashboard displays metrics such as the National Average CSAT, the number of stores below target, total revenue, and return rate, in addition to analyzing revenue trends, store performance, and sales channels.

 ## Dashboard Preview
 ![Dashboard Preview](Dashboard.png)